ltk/garage/README.md

 Install Node and Redis.
 After Node is installed, install Yarn by running `npm install -g yarn` or by choosing any of the other [recommended Yarn installation methods](https://yarnpkg.com/lang/en/docs/install/#mac-tab).

 If you run into issues using Yarn, double check that your PATH is correctly [configured for Yarn](https://yarnpkg.com/lang/en/docs/install/#alternatives-tab).

+## Exercises

+Our three exercises can be found in the [`/exercises` directory](https://github.com/ltk/garage/tree/master/exercises) in this repository.
+The exercises are ordered by level of difficulty/prerequisite knowledge (i.e. If you are a beginner to JavaScript, you will feel most comfortable with [Exercise 1](https://github.com/ltk/garage/tree/master/exercises/1-investigation)).

 ## Running the API